Bordered Heegaard Floer homology and the tau-invariant of cable knots: Computation of for -cables

 Finally, if $n>2\tau(K)$, there is a portion of $\widehat{CFD}(Y_{K,n})$ of the form

 where $m=n-2\tau(K)$.
 The generators $x_0$ and $x_2$ are in the idempotent $\iota_1$, while the generators $z_1, \ldots, z_m$, and $y$ are in the idempotent $\iota_2$.

 Let $\widehat{CFA}(p,1)$ be the bordered invariant associated to the pattern knot in the solid torus that winds $p$ times longitudinally and once meridionally.
 See Figure \ref{fig:cablepattern}.
-We will use the pairing theorem for bordered Heegaard Floer homology of \cite[Theorem 11.27]{LOT} to compute $\tau(K_{p, pn+1})$ by studying $\widehat{CFA}(p,1)\boxtimes \widehat{CFD}(Y_{K,n})$, which is filtered chain homotopic to $\widehat{CFK}(K_{p, pn+1})$.
+We will use the pairing theorem for bordered Heegaard Floer homology of \cite[Theorem 11.21]{LOT} to compute $\tau(K_{p, pn+1})$ by studying $\widehat{CFA}(p,1)\boxtimes \widehat{CFD}(Y_{K,n})$, which is filtered chain homotopic to $\widehat{CFK}(K_{p, pn+1})$.

-\begin{remark} \emph{ We remark here on the basepoint conventions used henceforth in this paper.
+\begin{remark} \emph{ We remark here on the basepoint conventions (similar to those in \cite{Levine}) used henceforth in this paper.
 We prefer to work with filtered chain complexes, rather than $\F[U]$-modules, and thus compute the filtered chain complex $\widehat{CFK}$, rather than the $\F[U]$-module $gCFK^-$.
-(In fact, the $\Z$-filtered chain complex $\widehat{CFK}$ contains exactly the same information as the $\F[U]$-module $gCFK^-$.)
-This convention requires that we interchange the roles of $w$ and $z$, i.e., we now place the basepoint $w$ on $\partial \overline{\Sigma}$. }
+It follows from \cite[Proposition 3.9]{OSknots} that the $\Z$-filtered chain complex $\widehat{CFK}$ contains exactly the same information as the $\F[U]$-module $gCFK^-$, and corresponds to interchanging the roles of $i$ and $j$ in the $\Z \oplus \Z$-filtration on $CFK^\infty$.
+In terms of the Heegaard diagram, this corresponds to interchanging the roles of $w$ and $z$, i.e., we now place the basepoint $w$ on $\partial \overline{\Sigma}$ and the basepoint $z$ in the interior of the Heegaard diagram for the pattern knot in the solid torus.}

-\emph{ Each algebra relation $m_i$ in $\widehat{CFA}(p, 1)$ contributes a relative filtration shift, denoted $\Delta_A$, which is equal to the number of times that the domain inducing $m_i$ crosses the basepoint $z$.
+\emph{ Each term in an algebra relation $m_i$ in $\widehat{CFA}(p, 1)$ contributes a relative filtration shift, denoted $\Delta_A$.
+A term in an algebra relation is induced by a unique domain on the Heegaard surface and the relative filtration shift is equal to the number of times that domain crosses the basepoint $z$.
 (Each domain must miss the basepoint $w$ completely.)
 This relative filtration shift naturally extends to a relative $\Z$-filtration on the tensor product. }

 \emph{ Since switching the roles of $w$ and $z$ induces a chain homotopy equivalence on $CFK^{\infty}(K)$, it does not change the homotopy type of $\widehat{CFD}$ of the framed knot complement. } \end{remark}